First of all, welcome.

 1. Expertise in emotional regulation, intensity, sensitivity and giftedness

-Different from general counselling, Eggshell Therapy is a practise dedicated to working with issues related to the experience of feeling and living intensely.
-The process you will experience is synthesised from well-researched psychotherapeutic models that are especially effective with these issues.
+Different from general counselling, I am dedicated to working with issues related to the experience of feeling and living intensely.
+The process you will experience is synthesised from well-researched psychotherapeutic models that are especially effective with these issues:

 Extreme and unpredictable mood swings